 Defense In Depth

-Defense in depth is based on an old military strategy of using multiple layers of defense, so that if one layer is compromised there are additional layers of protection.
+Defense in depth is based on a time-tested military strategy built upon multiple layers of defense, so that if one layer is compromised there are additional layers of protection.
 There are four stages to developing a defense-in-depth strategy for cyber security:

 Five Key Elements

 There are five elements that work together to create a defense-in-depth security posture:

 Historically perimeter protection (usually in the form of firewalls) has been the focus for security.
 Perimeter protection is required but it in itself is not an adequate form of protection for a critical infrastructure operator.
 Stuxnet, the most advanced form of malware developed to date, attacked control systems on an isolated network, and was not blocked or impeded by firewalls.
 Perimeter protection aligns to the NERC CIP-005 Electronic Security Perimeter(s) standard.

 Interior security is fast becoming a very critical element in the defense-in-depth model.
 Interior security is focused on identifying and blocking security breaches from personnel with authorized access to the systems and from internal system to system applications.
 With advanced forms of malware personnel can propagate and / or launch malware unknowingly.
 Interior security aligns to the NERC CIP-007 System Security Management standard.